crcdng/weather_app/README.md

 ### UI layer

-The `WeatherNotifier` is a ChangeNotifier from the [provider package](https://pub.dev/packages/provider).
+The `WeatherNotifier` is a ChangeNotifier.
 It has a `WeatherEntity` and gets a `GetWeatherUsecase` via the constructor.
 It calls the `GetWeatherUsecase` with the name of the city, sets the `WeatherEntity` and notifies the `Consumer` widget on our `WeatherScreen`.

 The WeatherScreen hosts the `Consumer` widget and the `Provider.of<WeatherNotifier>(context, listen: false)` call to talk to the `WeatherNotifier`.
 A debounce mechanism limits the number of calls.